Human Subjects Protection Program (HSPP)

 I'm using Banner Health resources.
 What do I need to know?

 Prior to IRB submission, all projects that will utilize Banner Health resources (i.e., facilities, patients, employees) must be entered into the University of Arizona Health Sciences (UAHS) Research Administration Portal (RAP).
 Upon submission to the IRB, please upload RAP approval to eIRB.
+In addition, the IRB also requires that the UA Medical Consent Form be used when Banner Health resources will be utilized.

 I'm conducting human subjects research in an international location.
 What do I need to know?